Afudu/P4_OpenClassroom/README.md

 # Running the code

-To run each of the four scripts, in the terminal (Unix, macOS) or command line (Windows):
+To run the application, in the terminal (Unix, macOS) or command line (Windows):

-  python script_file.py
+  python main.py